 This work converges cross-cutting research and development from all corners of NREL's science and technology programs into one expansive, interconnected network.
 For optimal performance, the site relies on NREL's brightest minds among the lab's solar, wind, energy systems integration, energy storage, power systems, and weather forecasting researchers.
 The site is also being expanded to include energy systems integration with advanced buildings, thermal generation, and hydrogen fuel cell technologies, enabling the real-time integration of electricity and energy systems as a paradigm for the grid of the future.

 These grid-integration capabilities have become possible through a variety of partner-developed technologies, including wind turbines from the U.S. Department of Energy, Siemens/Gamesa, GE/Alstom, RES Americas' energy storage system, AES and First Solar PV and energy storage platforms, Schweitzer Engineering Laboratories real-time automation controller technologies, ABB, SMA and GP Tech MW-scale inverters, and MW-scale batteries from LG and Samsung.

-Multi-lab efforts are also benefiting from NWTC's transmission-level grid integration research, including the DOE American Microgrid Platform (AMP), a national coordinated microgrid research capability, Beyond Batteries, a DOE program expanding energy storage research, and the Grid Modernization Lab Consortium, a strategic partnership between DOE and national laboratories to modernize the nation's grid.
+Multi-lab efforts are also benefiting from the Flatirons Campus transmission-level grid integration research, including the DOE American Microgrid Platform (AMP), a national coordinated microgrid research capability, Beyond Batteries, a DOE program expanding energy storage research, and the Grid Modernization Lab Consortium, a strategic partnership between DOE and national laboratories to modernize the nation's grid.